 A talk by Daniel Innerarity (University of Basque Country; European University Institute of Florence).

-An initiative of the European and Global Governance Research Cluster at the Hertie School of Governance.
+An initiative of the European and Global Governance Research Cluster at the Hertie School.

 Daniel Innerarity is a professor of political philosophy, “Ikerbasque” researcher at the University of the Basque Country and part-time professor at the School for Transnational Governance of the European University Institute in Florence.
 He is also a former fellow of the Alexander von Humboldt Stiftung at the University of Munich, a visiting professor at the University of Paris 1-Sorbonne, the London School of Economics and at Georgetown University.
 His recent works include: The Democracy of Knowledge, Continuum/Bloomsbury, New York, 2013 (german traduction: Demokratie des Wissens, Transcript, Bielefeld, 2013); The Future of Europe: Democracy, Legitimacy and Justice after the Euro Crisis, Rowmann & Littlefield, London, 2014; and The democracy in Europe, Palgrave-MacMillan, 2018.